0xr3ngar/cherri/README.md

 ## About the Name

-**Cherri**, a variant of the French *chérie* ("darling" or "to cherish"), also evokes the cherry fruit, symbolizing good fortune and new beginnings—perfect for a tool that seamlessly integrates valuable changes into your project.
+Why **Cherri**?
+It's a blend of "cherry-pick" and the French "chérie" (sweetheart), because let's face it - some commits are just more loveable than others.
+When you mark a PR with that little cherry emoji, you're essentially saying "this one's my chérie" - it's the commit equivalent of a love letter that deserves to be cherry-picked and brought along to every important branch.

 ## What is Cherri?

 Cherri is a CLI tool that automates the process of cherry-picking commits from merged pull requests.
-It searches for PRs with a specific emoji (default: 🍒) in their title and cherry-picks all commits from those PRs to your target branch.
+It searches for PRs with a specific emoji (default: 🍒) in their title and cherry-picks all commits from those PRs to your current branch.

 Perfect for:
 - Backporting features to release branches